 Example.
-You could walk from the Ranger's Office across the car park passing control 01 and out as far as control 02 and then back pointing out the various features on the way.
+You could walk from the NT Office passing control 01 and out as far as control 02 and then back pointing out the various features on the way.
 Show them a control so that they can see how it is marked.
 It is best if the walk is done in manageable groups.

-Beginners courses: Start with the White (Easy Access) or Yellow course and progress from there.
+Beginners courses: Start with the White or Yellow course and progress from there.

 Harder courses: Do not attempt the more difficult courses until your group have a degree of competence.
-The Light Green course is hard, and occasionally takes participants off paths and into rough ground.
-The Green course is very hard and takes participants well away from paths and into some very rough terrain with a number of slip and trip hazards underfoot.
+The Red course is harder and much longer, and occasionally takes participants off paths and into rough ground.